dvdvideo1234/TrackAssemblyTool/readme.md

 way and such.

 #### I want to use custom tweaks for my server.
 Could you recommend appropriate cvars ?
-Here is the list of the maximum value tweaks and settings ( prefixed with "trackassembly_" of course ):
+Here is the list of the maximum value tweaks and settings to control the script:
-Maximum values controlling local process:
 ```
-  maxtrmarg         - Controls the maximum time needed to perform a new player-cached trace
+  trackassembly_maxtrmarg - Controls the maximum time needed to perform a new player-cached trace
-  maxmass           - Controls the mass upper limit of the piece spawned ( the lower bound is "1" )
+  trackassembly_maxmass   - Controls the mass upper limit of the piece spawned ( the lower bound is "1" )
-  maxlinear         - Controls the maximum offset that can be applied by next x,y,z linear offsets
+  trackassembly_maxlinear - Controls the maximum offset that can be applied by next x,y,z linear offsets
-  maxforce          - Controls the force limit upper border on the welds made between pieces
+  trackassembly_maxforce  - Controls the force limit upper border on the welds made between pieces
-  maxactrad         - Controls the vastness of the active point search area
+  trackassembly_maxactrad - Controls the vastness of the active point search area
-  maxstcnt          - Controls the maximum pieces that can be spawned in stacking mode
+  trackassembly_maxstcnt  - Controls the maximum pieces that can be spawned in stacking mode
-  maxfruse          - Controls the maximum records that can be located under the frequent pieces list
+  trackassembly_maxfruse  - Controls the maximum records that can be located under the frequent pieces list
   sbox_maxprops           - The maximum props on the server ( Gmod default control )
   sbox_maxasmtracks       - A variable for the maximum things spawned via TA
 ```
 You can trigger these limits independently from one another.
 For example:
   * Value `maxprops` is `50` and `maxasmtracks` is `30` will trigger maxasmtracks